xgmitt00-220814/Type1toUnicode/README.md

 **Rule #2: if you decide some font family is important, try to make its JSON character map as complete as possible.** You should do this for two reasons:

-1. As mentioned earlier, the new toUnicode table must always have the same length as CID-GID table.
-If a GID is not found within the JSON file, Type1toUnicode replaces it with space (U+0020).
-In the extreme case (no GIDs are found), the script would replace **all** characters with spaces!!
+1. As mentioned earlier, the new toUnicode table must always have the same length as CC-GN table.
+If a GN is not found within the JSON file, Type1toUnicode replaces it with space (U+0020).
+In the extreme case (no GNs are found), the script would replace **all** characters with spaces!!

 2. If too many characters are undefined, the log files will become flooded with "Glyph Gxxx not found in mapping" messages, particularly if the document contains multiple fonts from the same family.
 That makes them hard to read and mass-analyze with tools like Grep.

-Okay, so how do you find the GID-Unicode pairs in practice?
+Okay, so how do you find the GN-Unicode pairs in practice?
 This is the real reason you'll need Infix PDF Editor; it's probably the only user-friendly program that can display how each glyph looks like.
 Suppose you'll see "Font /GKCKNF+Arial062.5 -> Glyph G232 not found in mapping" in the log.
 You need to load the PDF into Infix and then select "Text -> Remap fonts" in the main menu.
 This window will open:

 ![Infix remap menu](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/5ca31691-7964-45ee-9ef2-adceb8fd9308)

 Then you must select the correct font in the drop-down menu in the upper left corner.
 Infix will display all glyphs that are present in this font.
-Now you have to find glyph G232, their names (GIDs) are displayed in the Raw Glyph field.
+Now you have to find glyph G232, their names (GNs) are displayed in the Raw Glyph field.
 The problem is, you don't know how the glyph looks like (which letter it represents).
-And unfortunately, Infix can't sort or filter the glyphs by their name (GID), it always displays them by their CID order.
+And unfortunately, Infix can't sort or filter the glyphs by their name (GN), it always displays them by their CC order.
 That means you have to manually go through the glyphs until you find G232.
 In the image, it's small latin letter C with caron, or "č".
 Now you have to manually find Unicode equivalent for this letter.
 The simplest way is to google it, but there are also specialized sites with entire Unicode listings, such as [Compart.com](https://www.compart.com/en/unicode/block/U+0100) or [Xah Code](http://xahlee.info/comp/unicode_index.html).
 These have been really useful when looking up Greek, math and dingbat characters.
 Either way, letter "č" has Unicode code 010D, which is what you need to add to your JSON file.
 ```json
         "G232": "010D",
 ```
 Infix has another very useful feature, which is a bit hidden.
 If you select some text with cursor, then the "Text -> Remap fonts" menu will be replaced with "Text -> Remap selected characters".
 This will limit the Remap window only to the selected characters, as you can see in the image below.
-What's even better, characters are now sorted by their order in the selected text, not by their (arbitrary) CID.
+What's even better, characters are now sorted by their order in the *selected* text, not by their (arbitrary) CC.
 Note that some PDF documents mix different fonts even within single words; if that happens, you need to switch between them in the drop-down menu.

 ![Infix remap selected](https://github.com/xgmitt00-220814/Type1toUnicode/assets/169207159/69716953-3edb-4833-a71f-8bd2194e57f2)